Off spin

 Off spin is a type of spin bowling in cricket.
 A bowler who uses this technique is called an off spinner.
 Off spinners bowl with their right-arm and a finger spin action.
 Their normal delivery is called an off break, which spins from left to right (from the bowler's perspective) when the ball bounces on the pitch.
-For a right-handed batter, the ball breaks towards them from the off side, hence the name 'off break'.
+For a right-handed batsman, the ball breaks towards them from the off side, hence the name 'off break'.

 Off spinners bowl mostly off breaks, varying them by adjusting the line and length of the deliveries.
 Off spinners also bowl other types of delivery, which spin differently.
 Aside from these variations in spin, varying the speed, length and flight of the ball are also important for the off spinner.

 The bowler with the most wickets in the history of both Test matches and ODIs, Muttiah Muralitharan, was an off spinner.

 History

 Although rare now, in the past there were bowlers who used the off-break action who deliberately did not impart any considerable spin on the ball but relied on line and length (or even speed variations) to frustrate batters.
 They endeavoured to pitch the ball in an area that the batter was unable to play a scoring shot, even making last moment adjustments to "follow" a batter should they move within the crease to negate the bowlers tactics.
 Whilst this is primarily a defensive style, wickets were achieved by forcing a batsman to make a rash stroke or even bowling at the stumps instead of the retreating batter.
 Another wicket taking method was to impart more spin on the ball than usual, and surprise the batsman.
 An exponent of this style of bowling was "Flat" Jack Simmons who played for Lancashire and Tasmania in the 1970s and 1980s.
 With the advent of limited overs cricket promoting more adventurous batting styles and the use of ever heavier bats this style of bowling has declined, although some off-spinners will still use this tactic when the pitch is offering very little or no turn.
 It is a tactic often used by Kane Williamson when he bowls occasionally in limited overs format because his bowling style tends to be flatter and faster.